-- 1 From the watch face, press .
+- 1 From the watch face, press START.

 - 2 Select an activity.

 - 3 Hold MENU.

 - 4 Select Training > My Workouts.

 - 5 Select a workout.

 NOTE: Only workouts that are compatible with the selected activity appear in the list.

-- 6 Select Do Workout.

-- 7 Press (a) to start the activity timer.
+- 6 Select Do Workout. - 7 Press START to start the activity timer.

 After you begin a workout, the device displays each step of the workout, step notes (optional), the target (optional), and the current workout data.
+For strength, yoga, cardio, or Pilates activities, an instructional animation appears.